taw00/dashcore-rpm/documentation/howto.deploy-and-configure-operating-system.md

   - **Add swap space** to give your system memory some elbow room...

-Vulr mysteriously starts you with no swap.
+Vulr initially boots with no configured swap.
 A reasonable [rule of thumb](https://github.com/taw00/howto/blob/master/howto-configure-swap-file-on-linux.md) is to configure swap to be twice the size of your RAM.
 Swap-size is more art than science, but your system will be brutalized occassionally...
 2-times your